 Office politics can be found in any workplace, and nursing is no exception.
 In high-stress jobs, tension between coworkers can run even more rampant.
 But when your assignments typically range from three to six months, it’s easier to avoid the drama.
 If you’re placed in a facility with unfavorable office politics, don’t worry.
 Traveling RNs get to enjoy a variety of workplaces, and you’ll be back on the road in no time.

 10. You'll get to help people who really need it

-Nursing is a thriving profession that allows you to help others while learning a lot about yourself.
-But just because you’re choosing a secure career path doesn’t mean you have to be tied down.
-Becoming a traveling nurse offers the best of both worlds for someone young and adventurous.
+If you’re adventurous but want the security of an in-demand career, explore new horizons as a traveling nurse.
+Just because you’re choosing a secure career path doesn’t mean you have to be tied down.
+Capitalize on the current growth of the healthcare industry and help fill shortages to care for communities all over the country.
 You’ll also be a valuable part of the healthcare system—helping patients when they need it most.